debatrayee/mypage/content/Top10croptop.1.md

 Be the sassy girl.
 This top is very trendy fits good comfortable regularly usable perfect for summer.
-This is very feminine and you can wear it easily in college friends Aarti and wherever you want to.
+This is very feminine and you can wear it easily in college friends party and wherever you want to.
 You can find it works amazingly  Tucked into high waisted skirt and jeans.
 Ruffles have enough stiffness to keep them up and not floppy.
 So girls let's rock on this dress.